 Tip 11: Thanksgiving Recipe Ideas to Increase Antioxidants:

-Try this Crustless Pumpkin Pie recipe for a dairy free, gluten free desert with no added sugar.
-It features pumpkin which is a high source beta-carotene.
+Try this Crustless Pumpkin Pie recipe for a dairy-free, gluten-free dessert with no added sugar.
+It features pumpkin which is high source of beta-carotene.
 Butternut squash is a holiday favorite.
 Try this easy recipe that combines cauliflower, and the antioxidant power of garlic.
 Cauliflower is rich in glutathione and butternut squash contains beta-carotene so you’re getting a double dose of nutrients that will help your body thrive.
-This cauliflower recipe contains a antioxidant rich cauliflower with the health promoting benefits of parsley and garlic.
+This cauliflower recipe contains antioxidant-rich cauliflower with the health-promoting benefits of parsley and garlic.
 Try it as a side in your holiday feast.
-Broccoli Rabe is a bitter tasting green that is not traditionally associated with the holidays.
-You can start a new tradition adding this veggie for optimal nutrition since it is rich in vitamin A and C as well as glutathione.
+Broccoli Rabe is a bitter-tasting green that is not traditionally associated with the holidays.
+You can start a new tradition by adding this veggie for optimal nutrition since it is rich in vitamin A and C as well as glutathione.
 The recipe features lemon, onion, and chili flakes.
 If you are not into spice you can hold the chili.

 Add colorful vegetables, fruits, nuts, seeds, and spices as well as some turkey giblets and fish to your Thanksgiving meals and Thanksgiving snacks for a healthier mind and body this season.
 While anyone can benefit from using some of these tips, this is not medical advice and should be used for informational purposes only.
 Make sure to check with your doctor before making any changes to your diet and lifestyle.
 This article was a collaboration written by Jeanette Kimszal, RDN, NLC & Heidi Moretti, RDN, MS.